Frequently Asked Questions

 Q6) What is the difference between an acceptance letter and an I-20?

 A) An acceptance letter is a letter informing you about your acceptance at the University of Illinois Springfield.
 An I-20 is an Immigration document that certifies your admission to the University of Illinois at Springfield.
-See the International Admitted web page for more information.
+See the International Student Services website for more information.

 Q7) What is SEVIS?